 As can be seen from the extract above, the Inspector accepted that an off-site contribution in lieu of on-site provision is appropriate and that this issue did not warrant a reason for refusal.
-It should also be noted that as the development is only for 27 dwellings, only a small area of open space could ever be provided on the site making is impractical for the intended purpose.

 Whilst the Council has been criticised for not having spent any of the open space / play equipment Sec 106 moneys that is has received as a consequence of the development to date, this is for good reason.
 Officers have been mindful of the fact that some residents have made it clear they don't want any play equipment putting on the green and that Unity Park is considered too far away.
 Officers have been in discussions with the adjacent landowner and have asked if some land due to be provided for school / community use could be made available at least on an interim basis as a play area.
 It should also be noted that a play area is due to be provided on the development of the first housing phase on the adjacent site.